 Looking for the most Instagrammable places in Paris?
 Look no further, I’ve rounded up the 20 of the best and most photogenic spots in the city to help you snap those perfect Paris photos!

 Ahhh Paris…is there not a more beautiful and photogenic city?
 Personally, I think not.
-I absolutely fell in love with the City of Lights, and to me, the whole city is Instagrammable – I definitely could not stop snapping photos during my stay.
-There is no shortage of amazing places to take pictures in Paris.
+I absolutely fell in love with the City of Lights, and to me, the whole city is Instagrammable – I definitely could not stop snapping photos during my 2 days in Paris.

 But what if you are looking for the best of the best photo spots in Paris?
 You’ve come to the right place, because I am here to show where you where the most Instagrammable places in Paris are!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.

 Ok, but this one needs no explanation, right?
 Nothing symbolizes Paris more than the Eiffel Tower, and she is a beaut.
 Honestly, you will not be able to stop snapping photos of this iconic Parisian landmark, which makes it one of the most Instagrammable places in Paris.

 Going up to the top of the Eiffel Tower is one of those touristy AF things to do in Paris, but it’s definitely something that everyone needs to do once on their Paris bucket list!
 While you can get a cool, up-close shot of the Eiffel Tower looking up at it, there are much better photo spots of the Eiffel Tower that you need to check out as you find the most Instagrammable places in Paris.